-(1) Excludes approximately \$12.3\$ million to be deposited by purchasers of the Preferred Stock into the Deposit Account.

-(2) Excludes restricted cash and marketable investment securities which totaled \$229.6\$ million as of June 30, 1997.
+- (1) Excludes approximately \$12.7 million to be deposited by purchasers of the Preferred Stock into a deposit account established pursuant to the Preferred Offering. - (2) Excludes restricted cash and marketable investment securities which totaled \$229.6 million as of June 30, 1997.